AAAbduu/interconnecting_flights_ryanair/README.md

 ## Running the application

-1- Download the artifact from the latest build.
+Download the artifact from the latest build and start the application by running:
-2- Start the application, run:

 ```sh
 java -jar jar_name.jar